aashutoshjha1/github-action/README.md

 # github-action
-# This is to check githu  action workflow:
+# This is to check github  action workflow:
+#